 The Medical Expenditure Panel Survey (MEPS) provides nationally representative estimates of health care use, expenditures, sources of payment, and health insurance coverage for the U.S. civilian non-institutionalized population.
-The MEPS Household Component (HC) also provides estimates of respondents' health status, demographic and socio-economic characteristics, employment, access to care, and satisfaction with health care.
+The MEPS Household Component (HC) also provides estimates of respondents' health status, demographic and socio-economic characteristics, employment, access to care, and satisfaction with care.
 Estimates can be produced for individuals, families, and selected population subgroups.
-The panel design of the survey includes five rounds of interviews covering two full calendar years.
-Additional rounds were added in 2020 and 2021 covering a third and fourth year respectively, to compensate for the smaller number of completed interviews in later rounds.
-These extra rounds provide data for examining person level changes in selected variables such as expenditures, health insurance coverage, and health status.
-Using computer assisted personal interviewing (CAPI) technology, information about each household member is collected, and the survey builds on this information from interview to interview.
+The panel design of the survey includes five rounds of interviews covering 2 full calendar years.
+Additional rounds were added to Panel 24 in 2021 and 2022 covering the third and fourth years, respectively, to compensate for the smaller number of completed interviews in later panels.
+These extra rounds provide data for examining person-level changes in selected variables such as expenditures, health insurance coverage, and health status.
+Information about each household member is collected through computer-assisted personal interview.
 All data for a sampled household are reported by a single household respondent.

 The MEPS HC was initiated in 1996.
 Each year a new panel of sample households is selected.
 Because the data collected are comparable to those from earlier medical expenditure surveys conducted in 1977 and 1987, it is possible to analyze long-term trends.
-Each annual MEPS HC sample size is about 15,000 households.
-Data can be analyzed at either the person or event level.
+Historically, each annual MEPS HC sample consists of approximately up to 15,000 households.
+Data can be analyzed at the person, the family, or the event level.
 Data must be weighted to produce national estimates.

-The set of households selected for each panel of the MEPS HC is a subsample of households participating in the previous year's National Health Interview Survey (NHIS) conducted by the National Center for Health Statistics.
+The set of households selected for each panel of the MEPS HC is a subsample of households participating in the previous year's National Health Interview Survey (NHIS) conducted by the National Center for Health Statistics (NCHS).
 The NHIS sampling frame provides a nationally representative sample of the U.S. civilian non-institutionalized population.
-In 2006, the NHIS implemented a new sample design, which included Asian persons in addition to households with Black and Hispanic persons in the oversampling of minority populations.
-NHIS introduced a new sample design in 2016 that discontinued oversampling of these minority groups.
+In 2006, the NCHS implemented a new sample design for the NHIS, to include households with Asian persons in addition to households with Black and Hispanic persons in the oversampling of minority populations.
+In 2016, NCHS introduced another sample design that discontinued the oversampling of these minority groups.